TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-05-18-the-future-of-pehapkari-meetups-and-trainings-you.md

 title: "The Future of&nbsp;Pehapkari Meetups&nbsp;and&nbsp;Training - You"
 perex: |
     Last 2 months gave lot of time to reflect my activities, work and hobbies.
 One of the topic I think about a lot is our Czech PHP Community - [Pehapkari](https://pehapkari.cz).
 I felt like last year I'm not giving it as much energy as before.
 But why?
-tweet: "New Post on #php 🐘 blog: The Future of @pehapkari Meetups and Training - You"
 ---

 ## Why were Pehapkari born?